eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

 to set up a new engine the OpenSSL configuration files must be updated specifying the libp11_ and hardware module (here SoftHSM_) dynamic libraries location.

-OpenSSL on windows references its default configuration file through the `OPENSSL_CONF` environment variable.
+OpenSSL on Windows references its default configuration file through the `OPENSSL_CONF` environment variable.
 By default OpenSSL installs two identical default configuration files:

 * `C:\\Program Files\\OpenSSL-Win64\\bin\\cnf\\openssl.cnf` mimics the linux distributions one.